munich-quantum-toolkit/predictor/UPGRADING.md

 ### General

-MQT Bench has moved to the [munich-quantum-toolkit](https://github.com/munich-quantum-toolkit) GitHub organization under https://github.com/munich-quantum-toolkit/predictor.
+MQT Predictor has moved to the [munich-quantum-toolkit](https://github.com/munich-quantum-toolkit) GitHub organization under https://github.com/munich-quantum-toolkit/predictor.
 While most links should be automatically redirected, please update any links in your code to point to the new location.
 All links in the documentation have been updated accordingly.